-1 Duponchel, McKay, and Ssewanyana (2015).
+&lt;sup>1 Duponchel, McKay, and Ssewanyana (2015).

-3 Berg and Ostry (2011); Ostry, Berg, and Tsangarides (2014).
+&lt;sup>3 Berg and Ostry (2011); Ostry, Berg, and Tsangarides (2014).

-4 Bardhan (2015).
+&lt;sup>4 Bardhan (2015).

-5 For details on the methodology, please see the Introduction to the CEQ Handbook and chapter 1 (Lustig and Higgins, 2017), chapter 5 (Higgins and Lustig, 2017), chapter 6 (Jellema and Inchauste, 2017), and chapter 7 (Higgins, 2017).
+&lt;sup>5 For details on the methodology, please see the Introduction to Commitment to Equity Handbook.
+Estimating the Impact of Fiscal Policy on Inequality and Poverty (2018), Lustig and Higgins (2018), Higgins and Lustig, (2018), Jellema and Inchauste (2018), and Higgins (2018).

-expenditure side, the government has committed to large infrastructure projects that will leave little fiscal space for other social spending, for targeted spending on social protection, or for introducing new initiatives to reduce income inequality.
+To our knowledge, fiscal incidence has so far not been studied systematically in Uganda.
+The assessment summarized in this report comes at a crucial time for Ugandan fiscal policy.
+On the revenue side, the government wants to raise the tax-to-GDP ratio from 13.9 percent in 2014/15 to 16.3 percent in 2020/21.
+This implies new directions in tax policy and tax collection that may have negative impacts on poor and non-poor households alike, depending on which tax instrument the government intends to use to generate the bulk of the revenue increase.
+On the expenditure side, the government has committed to large infrastructure projects that will leave little fiscal space for other social spending, for targeted spending on social protection, or for introducing new initiatives to reduce income inequality.
 Gaining a clear understanding of the impact of the current fiscal system will be crucial in the design of a pro-poor fiscal system for the years to come.

 The Ugandan government's strategy to tackle poverty and income inequality over the last 25 years can be broken down in two periods.
 The first period was characterized by an expansion of the provision of in-kind education, healthcare, water, and sanitation benefits.
 After a period of civil war and chaos, the new National Resistance Movement government's extensive liberalization agenda, combined with disciplined monetary and fiscal policy reforms, triggered a period of sustained economic growth and trade in the early 1990s.
 Alongside gains from increased economic activity, the establishment of the semi-autonomous Uganda Revenue Authority led to large improvements in domestic revenue collections.
 The tax-to-GDP ratio rose from 6 to 13 percent in between 1990 and 2000.
 With additional resources at hand, the government formulated a comprehensive Poverty Reduction Plan in 2007 that would increase service delivery drastically.
 The centerpiece of the plan was the introduction of universal primary education.
 Delivery of many of these services was to be managed in a decentralized fashion, funded by transfers from central government.
-Donors aided these efforts with budget support.7
+Donors aided these efforts with budget support.

 When the growth of taxes relative to GDP began to level off in the early 2000s, the government refocused.
-Infrastructure and investments in productive sectors were prioritized over further expenditure increases on service delivery transfers, arguably shifting fiscal policy away from the pro-poor, redistributive agenda that had been taken on in the 1990s to focus more directly on economic growth.
-This policy shift meant that in real terms, service delivery transfers largely peaked around 2003, with later adjustments mainly covering increases in the wage bill.8
+Infrastructure and investments in productive sectors were prioritized over further expenditure increases on service delivery transfers, arguably shifting fiscal policy away from the propoor, redistributive agenda that had been taken on in the 1990s to focus more directly on economic growth.
+This policy shift meant that in real terms, service delivery transfers largely peaked around 2003, with later adjustments mainly covering increases in the wage bill.